Property Valuation Services

 Need an Estimated Sale or Purchase Price?

-Pricing is one of the most important decisions in any real estate transaction, and it deserves professional analysis — not guesswork.
+Pricing is one of the most important strategic decisions in any real estate transaction.
+It deserves professional analysis—not guesswork.

-At Chad Holland Real Estate, our Professional REALTORS® provide pricing guidance through Comparative Market Analyses (CMAs) and Broker Price Opinions (BPOs).
+At Chad Holland Real Estate, our Professional REALTORS® provide real estate pricing guidance through Comparative Market Analyses (CMAs) and Broker Price Opinions (BPOs).

 Under Texas law, these services must be expressed as an estimated sale price and are not appraisals.